 2.4.1 Permit Application Forms will be made available by the Administrator.
 Information required will be sufficient for the Administrator to determine if the SWMP is complete and that the developer and/or property owner intends to comply with these Regulations.
 During the permit process all responsible parties will be identified, and are to be consistent with the OEPA NPDES CGP signatory and reporting requirements.

 When a permit and the SWMP are required, the permit will be issued upon approval of detail design, payment of required permit application, plan review and site inspection fees.
 All permits will expire after twelve (12) months from the date of issuance of the permit.
 Permit holders who require an extension may make application for continuance of the permit by contacting the Administrator within thirty (30) days of expiration.
-Extensions may be granted at the discretion of the Engineer, and will be granted where good cause is shown and where an extension is found to be reasonable.
-Failure to renew within this time period may result in a cessation of all construction activity and civil penalties as set forth in Ohio Revised Code 307.79 until a valid application for renewal is received by the Allen County Engineer’s Office.
+Extensions may be granted at the discretion of the Administrator, and will be granted where good cause is shown and where an extension is found to be reasonable.
+Failure to renew within this time period may result in a cessation of all construction activity and civil penalties as set forth in Ohio Revised Code 307.79 until a valid application for renewal is received by the Administrator.
 The continuance of a permit may result in an additional fee to be determined by the Administrator.
 Construction activity may not resume until the application is approved and appropriate on-site measures have been implemented.

 2.4.2 If the Responsible Party that applied for and signed the Stormwater Management and Sediment Control Permit changes, the Administrator must be notified of who the responsible party is.
 All contact information will be updated and a determination by the Administrator shall be made as to the applicability of the existing permit.
 The new permittee may be required to re-apply for a permit.